Ethiopian montane grasslands and woodlands: Flora

+At higher elevations between 3,000 and 3,400 meters is a woodland or evergreen bushland with the trees Hagenia abyssinica and Hypericum revolutum along with smaller trees and shrubs including Erica arborea, Lasiosiphon glaucus, Chrysojasminum stans, Myrica salicifolia, Myrsine africana, Myrsine melanophloeos, Nuxia congesta, and Rosa abyssinica.
+These upper montane woodlands and bushlands are interspersed with thickets of bamboo (Oldeania alpina) and adjoin the ericaceous belt, the transition between the montane forests and the high-elevation subalpine moorlands.

+Afromontane woodland, wooded grassland, and grassland includes both primary woodlands and secondary woodlands and wooded grasslands in disturbed areas.
+Acacias are the predominant trees in the primary woodlands, including Vachellia abyssinica, V. lahai, V. pilispina and V. origena, and the endemic species V. negrii, V. bavazzanoi, and Senegalia venosa.
+Both primary and secondary woodlands and wooded grasslands also include afromontane forest trees and shrubs.
+Bushland dominated by species of Maytenus and Rhus grows on slopes grazed by livestock.

+Kolla is an open woodland found at lower elevations, in the transition to the lowland savannas and dry woodlands.
+Characteristic trees are species of Terminalia, Commiphora, Boswellia, and Acacia.

+460 species, subspecies, and varieties of woody plants have been recorded in the ecoregion, of which 128 (28%) are endemic to the ecoregion.

-The natural vegetation includes grassland, open woodlands, shrubland including thorn scrub, and areas of forest, particularly in the more humid southern highlands.
-Dominant woodland trees include the conifers African juniper (Juniperus procera) and Afrocarpus falcatus, and the broadleaved Hagenia abyssinica.
-Parts of the highlands have been densely populated for centuries, and the vegetation has been much altered by fire, livestock grazing, conversion to agriculture, and overharvesting firewood and timber.
+Much of the highlands have been densely populated for centuries, and the vegetation has been much altered by fire, livestock grazing, conversion to agriculture, and overharvesting firewood and timber.
 Much of the original woodland and forest is now replaced with grassland and shrubland.
 In other areas plantations of exotic trees have replaced native plant communities.

-The more humid southern highlands, including the Harenna Forest on the south slope of the Bale Mountains, have closed-canopy humid evergreen forests.
-Lower montane forests grow between 1900 and 2300 meters elevation.
-Middle montane forests occur between 2300 and 2800 meters.
-Upper montane forests, which include forests dominated by Hagenia abyssinica and extensive stands of the bamboo Yushania alpina, grow from 2800 to 3250 meters elevation.

-Evergreen forests are also found in the Simien Mountains.
+Ethiopian highland agriculture developed on the ecoregion's fertile basalt-derived black soils.

 Fauna

 Several bird and mammal species are near-endemic, dwelling in both the montane grasslands and woodlands and the high-elevation Ethiopian montane moorlands.
 These include the mammals walia ibex (Capra walie), mountain nyala (Tragelaphus buxtoni), and gelada baboon (Theropithecus gelada).
 The Bale Mountains vervet (Chlorocebus djamdjamensis) is limited to the upper montane belt of the Harenna Forest and other nearby forests in the southern highlands.
-Its diet consists mostly of Yushania alpina bamboo shoots.
+Its diet consists mostly of Oldeania alpina bamboo shoots.

-Near-endemic birds include Rüppell's black chat (Myrmecocichla melaena) and Ankober serin (Crithagra ankoberensis), which also range into the montane moorlands.
-The lineated pytilia (Pytilia lineata) is the ecoregion's only endemic bird.
+Near-endemic birds include Rüppell's black chat (Myrmecocichla melaena) and Ankober serin (Crithagra ankoberensis), which also range into the montane moorlands, and the lineated pytilia (Pytilia lineata), The blue-winged goose (Cyanochen cyanoptera), Rouget's rail (Rougetius rougetii), Abyssinian catbird (Sylvia galinieri), and Harwood's francolin (Pternistis harwoodi) are endemic to the highlands of Ethiopia and Eritrea, and near-endemic to the ecoregion.

 Protected areas

-4.91% of the ecoregion is in protected areas.
+About 9% of the ecoregion is in protected areas.
 Protected areas include Arsi Mountains, Bale Mountains, Borana, Chebera Churchura, Maze, and Simien Mountains national parks, and Eastern Hararghe and Mizan-Teferi controlled hunting areas, in Ethiopia, and Yob Wildlife Refuge in Eritrea.